White Bear Tavern: Underground

 A two-forked underground corridor, called lagum, was dug beneath the house.
 One is 10 m and the other is 14 m long.
 The walls are laid with bricks.
 While the house served as the kafana, they were used as a refrigerator.
 During the winters, when the Danube would freeze, the ice was cut with the saw and brought into the lagum.
 The food and drinks were kept in the layers of ice and straw.
 They were called ledenica ("ice room") and were usually allowed to be entered only once a day.
 As the corridors had good ventilation and a proper temperature, they were used as the wine cellar, too.
 There are additional lagums around the house.
 One, which is directly accessible from the living room of the present tenants on the first floor, is used as the larder, since the temperature is constant throughout the year, at 17 C.

 Today

 The house is placed under the "preliminary protection", but it hasn't been kept by the city or preserved in any way.
 In February 2020 it was announced that if government provides funds in April, the project of the full reconstruction will be drafted by the Institute for the Cultural Monuments Protection.
 It is a prerequisite for placing the building under the full legal protection.

+The projects for reconstructions of the façade, and of the entire structure, were drafted in 2021.
+On 25 August 2023, the state government declared White Bear Tavern a cultural monument.